Saksham Bhutani , Marketing Head at Indshine

-Have you ever imagined the real-world in the form of points? if not, then imagine because that’s what a point cloud is — a 3D representation of the real-world in the form of points.
+Have you ever imagined the real-world in the form of points? if not, then imagine because that’s what a point cloud is — a 3D representation of the real-world in the form of points used in aerial maps.

 In other words, it is a collection of a large number of points/pixels (>1 crore) where each point has X, Y and Z location in a given 3D coordinate system, and also a corresponding R, G, B color value, such that all the points when combined according to their position in the coordinate system, it looks a digital copy of the real-world.

 Unlike Orthomosaic, where we can do only 2D measurement (distance/length), Point Cloud gives us the freedom of measuring in 3-dimension (3D) .
 Thus point cloud enable us to find out height difference between two points, volume estimation of a specified region, elevation profile of a section, etc.

 In simple words, point clouds are the data points that usually exist along the x, y, and z coordinates within the 3D scanned space.

 Here’s an interactive Point Cloud map of a railway line

 A 3D Mesh is the most accurate representation of the real-world in every form.
 Unlike the point cloud, which is a discrete set of points, a 3D Mesh is continuously similar to the real-world.